Sheri Greenawald

-Sheri Greenawald (born November 12, 1947) is an American soprano and music educator who had an active performance career in concerts and operas during the second half of the 20th century and early 21st century.
-She has portrayed principle roles in the world premieres of several operas, including works by composers Leonard Bernstein, Daniel Catán, Carlisle Floyd, Thomas Pasatieri, and Stephen Paulus.
+Sheri Greenawald (born November 12, 1947) is an American soprano and music educator who had a performance career in concerts and operas during the second half of the 20th century and early 21st century.
+She has portrayed principal roles in the world premieres of several operas, including works by composers Leonard Bernstein, Daniel Catán, Carlisle Floyd, Thomas Pasatieri, and Stephen Paulus.
 She has performed leading roles with opera companies in the US and abroad, including the Metropolitan Opera, Lyric Opera of Chicago, Houston Grand Opera, Bavarian State Opera, La Fenice, and Paris Opera.
 She was particularly active as a performer with the Santa Fe Opera and San Francisco Opera.
 A former member of the voice faculty at the Boston Conservatory, she served as director of the San Francisco Opera Center from 2002 through 2020.

-Music critic Michael Walsh wrote that, " Only partly in jest, Greenawald has been described as a ‘heroic soubrette’.
+Music critic Michael Walsh wrote that, "Only partly in jest, Greenawald has been described as a "heroic soubrette".
 Her lyric soprano voice is aptly suited to such Mozartian roles as Susanna, Zerlina, and Despina, Norina (Don Pasquale) and Sophie (Werther), but it also has considerable power and range, suitable for the heavier parts of Ellen Orford, Mimì and Violetta."

 Early life and education

-Born Sheri Kay Greenawald in Iowa City, Iowa on November 12, 1947, Greenawald grew up in Monticello, Iowa.
+Born Sheri Kay Greenawald in Iowa City, Iowa, on November 12, 1947, Greenawald grew up in Monticello, Iowa.
 In 1965 she entered the University of Northern Iowa (then known as State College of Iowa) where she was a voice student of Charles Matheson and earned a bachelor's degree in music.
 While at UNI a visiting music teacher from New York, Virginia Hutchins, convinced Greenawald to come to New York to sing for Maria DeVarady with whom she began voice lessons.
 She worked briefly in advertising in New York City, before entering the Professional Studies program at the Juilliard School where she was a pupil of voice teachers Hans Heinz and Daniel Ferro.
 She later studied with Audrey Langford in London.